Abstract geometric containers with neon lighting representing Docker isolation

 Developer

 There's a common misconception that containers are "lightweight virtual machines."
 This isn't quite right.
 The reality is simpler and more elegant: a container is just a process on your host machine, wrapped in a few clever Linux kernel features.
-Understanding these features—namespaces and cgroups—is the key to truly understanding Docker.
+Understanding how Docker container isolation works is the key to mastering DevOps and system architecture.

 When you run docker run nginx, Docker doesn't spin up a mini operating system.
 It starts a process—just like any other process on your machine.
-You can verify this yourself:
+You can verify this yourself by checking the host's process tree.

 Namespaces are the magic that makes containers feel isolated.
 They create separate views of system resources, so a process thinks it's alone in the world.
-Modern Linux provides 8 types of namespaces:
+Modern Linux provides several types of namespaces that Docker orchestrates to ensure process isolation.

 1. PID Namespace